Klausdk1999/Klausdk1999/README.md

 ### Hello there 👋

+### Please, don't leave without taking a look at my pinned projects on the bottom of the page!

 My name is **Klaus Dieter Kupper**.
 I'm a **FullStack Developer** learning more at Driven Education Bootcamp and a **Control and Automation engineering** student at the Federal University of Santa Catarina.

 - 🌱 I’m currently learning POO on Driven, and at the university I'm learning Operating System Concepts, system integration via SQL and virtual machines.